The Upturned Glass: Plot

 Michael Joyce, a Harley Street brain specialist, unhappily married and separated from his wife, falls in love with Emma Wright when she brings her young daughter Ann for consultation.
 Unfortunately, neither is free to marry, so the affair ends almost as soon as it begins.
-Later, however, Emma dies after a fall from her country manor's second-story bedroom window.
+Later, however, Emma dies after a fall from her country manor's second-storey bedroom window.
 Upon hearing of the tragedy, Michael attends the coroner's inquest, where Ann and Emma's sister-in-law, Kate Howard, both testify.
 Emma's death is ruled accidental, but Michael suspects foul play.
 To gain information, he romances Kate, who is unaware that Michael was Emma's lover though she knew Emma was seeing someone.
 Eventually, Michael learns that Kate intended to blackmail Emma for financial gain.
 He considers the situation a misjustice and resolves to take matters into his own hands.

-One afternoon, Michael drives Kate to Emma's country house, where Michael maneuvers her into the same upper-story bedroom from which Emma fell.
+One afternoon, Michael drives Kate to Emma's country house, where Michael manoeuvres her into the same upper-storey bedroom from which Emma fell.
 He then carries out his revenge, pushing Kate out the same window.
 Retrieving her corpse from the courtyard below and placing it in the car's back, he drives toward the cliffs just over the sea, where he intends to dispose of Kate's body.
-On the way, however, he encounters a stranded doctor, a general practitioner, who begs a ride to the home of a patient, a young woman whose survival of a head injury is doubtful.
-But when the doctor asks Michael for a second opinion, the latter examines the woman and decides she might have a chance.
+On the way, however, he encounters a stranded doctor, a general practitioner, who begs a ride to the home of a patient, a 12-year-old girl whose survival of a head injury is doubtful.
+But when the doctor asks Michael for a second opinion, the latter examines the child and decides she might have a chance.
 And to the immense relief of the patient's family, Michael succeeds in saving her life.

 Resuming his trek toward the sea with Kate's body, Michael undergoes the realization that he is not "perfectly sane" and that perhaps his status as a "valuable member of society" is indeed questionable.
 He stands at the edge of the cliff and looks down toward the sea—and then, just as in the case of both Emma and Kate, he falls downward to his own death.